martindiphoorn/NextNote/tutorial.md

 Also it is possible to have different properties for different environments.
 We will be using the default one.

-We need to make Spring boot aware of our datasource, so lets add these lines:
+We need to make Spring boot aware of our datasource, so let's add these lines:

 ```properties
 # Datasource configuration